 Why is good posture important?

-It’s often quite noticeable when you see people who have good posture.
+It’s often quite noticeable when you see people with good posture.
 Their stance looks elegant and they tend to appear taller and leaner.
 But good posture is about much more than how we look.

-When we have good posture, we’re better able to develop flexibility and build strength and balance in our bodies.
+When we have good posture, we’re more likely to be flexible and able to build strength and balance in our bodies.
 How strong, flexible, and able to balance we are can have a significant effect on things like our energy levels and the stress we put on our joints and muscles.

 Plus, when we work on improving our posture, we also tend to become more aware of our own bodies.
 This can help us to identify any areas of imbalance or weakness that we might not have been aware of before.

-So what are some of the key benefits of good posture?
+Below we’ll discuss some of the key benefits of good posture…

 Good posture can reduce lower back and neck pain